 How do I make a payment on my outstanding balance due?

-To pay via check, make the check payable to Orbridge LLC and mail it to:
+To pay by check, make the check payable to Orbridge LLC and mail it to:

 P.O.
 Box 1376

-To pay with a credit card, access the secure online credit card portal here.
-Be sure to click “submit information” at the bottom of page 1 of the form in order to access the payment screen.
+To pay by credit card, click here to access our secure online credit card portal.
+Be sure to click “submit information” at the bottom of page one in order to be directed to the payment screen.

-Payments made via check or EFT may be eligible for a discount.
+Payments made by check or EFT may be eligible for a discount.
 Reference your final payment reminder or email email@example.com to learn more.